vadimpodvigin/Corelgnite_test/JSON/README.md

 ```

 ### Code Snippet (Optional)

 Code Snippet allows you to display some simple code in its own section with content displayed in a monospaced block.
 Note this is not meant for complex or long pieces of code, but just to make references to helpful details.

-Since this property is optional, if a card does not required sections make sure to omit it entirely from a card object.
+Since this property is optional, if a card does not require sections make sure to omit it entirely from a card object.

 **_Code Snippet Properties_**

 - `code` (string, required): Code content
 - `caption` (string, optional): Brief text underneath code to provide any comments/explainations

 ```
 "codeSnippet": {
-    "code": "<custom code>"
+    "code": "<custom code>",
     "caption": "Code snippet caption"
 }
 ```

 ### Nested Cards (Optional)

 Nested cards are smaller cards within a card.

-Since this property is optional, if a card does not required nested cards, make sure to omit it entirely from a card object.
+Since this property is optional, if a card does not require nested cards, make sure to omit it entirely from a card object.

 **_Nested Card Properties_**